 Thomas A Clark was born in Greenock, Scotland.
 His poetry has been consistently attentive to form and to the experience of walking in the landscape, returning again and again to the lonely terrain of Fife and the Highlands and Islands.

-In 1973, with the artist Laurie Clark, he started Moschatel Press.
-At first a vehicle for small publications by Ian Hamilton Finlay, Cid Corman, Jonathan Williams, Simon Cutts and others, it soon developed into a means of formal investigation within his own poetry, treating the book as imaginative space, the page as a framing device or as quiet around an image or a phrase, the turning of pages as revelation or delay.
+In 1973, with the artist Laurie Clark, he started Moschatel Press, named after a flowering herb.
+At first a vehicle for small publications by Ian Hamilton Finlay, Cid Corman, Jonathan Williams, Simon Cutts and others, it soon developed into a means of formal investigation within his own poetry, treating the book and other innovative objects as imaginative space, the page as a framing device or as quiet around an image or a phrase, the leafing through as revelation or delay.

-In addition to his books and smaller publications, Clark has also made site-specific installations in galleries, in gardens or in the landscape, and has many works in permanent collections world-wide.
+In addition to his books and smaller publications, Clark has also made site-specific installations in gardens, galleries or against the wider landscape, and has many works in major permanent collections.

-The Library has an extensive collection of his Moschatel Press publications.
+The Library has an extensive collection of his Moschatel Press publications, amounting to hundreds of objects which are accessible for viewing.
 Please contact the Librarian for more information.

 In 2019, Nell Widger completed a project at the Library on the complex relationship of exhibiting and digitalizing some of the more unusual objects made by Clark and others.
 Her discussion on this along side her photographs of some of the pieces can be read here.